+consider before investing in the notes.
+You should read the entire prospectus.
 Issuer Harsco Corporation, a Delaware corporation.
-Notes Offered \$150,000,000 in aggregate principal amount of % Senior Notes due 2013.
-Issue Price The notes will be issued at a price of of their principal amount, which is \$ per note, plus accrued interest from , 2003.
-Maturity Date September , 2013.
+Notes Offered \$150,000,000 in aggregate principal amount of 5.125% Senior Notes due 2013.
+Issue Price The notes will be issued at a price of 99.713% of their principal amount plus accrued interest, if any, from September 12, 2003 to the date of delivery.
+Maturity Date September 15, 2013.
 Ranking The notes will be our general unsecured obligations ranking equally with all our other existing and future senior unsecured indebtedness and senior in right of payment to all of our future subordinated indebtedness.
-Interest The notes will bear interest at a fixed annual rate of %, to be paid semi-annually, in arrears, in cash on and of each year, beginning on , 2004.
+Interest The notes will bear interest at a fixed annual rate of 5.125%, to be paid semi-annually, in arrears, in cash on March 15 and September 15 of each year, beginning on March 15, 2004.
 Interest will be computed on the basis of a 360-day year consisting of twelve 30-day months.
 Sinking Fund None.
-Redemption We may not redeem the notes prior to the maturity date.
+Optional Redemption We may redeem the notes, in whole or in part, at any time at the "make-whole" redemption prices described under the heading "Description of the Notes Redemption of the Notes."
 Restrictive Covenants We have agreed to observe certain restrictive covenants, including covenants with respect to sales and leasebacks, mergers and consolidations, transfers of principal facilities to subsidiaries and the creation of secured debt.
 Events of Default If there is an event of default on the notes, the principal amount, plus all accrued and unpaid interest thereon to the date of acceleration, may be declared immediately due and payable, subject to certain conditions set forth in the indenture.
 These amounts automatically become due and payable in the case of bankruptcy or insolvency events of default.
-Use of Proceeds The net proceeds of this offering will be used to repay in full the outstanding principal and accrued and unpaid interest, if any, on our 6% Notes due September 15, 2003.
+Use of Proceeds The net proceeds of this offering will be used toward the repayment of the outstanding principal and accrued and unpaid interest, if any, on our 6% Notes due September 15, 2003.
 DTC Eligibility The notes will be issued in book-entry form only and will be represented by one or more permanent global certificates deposited with a custodian for, and registered in the name of a nominee of, The Depository Trust Company in New York, New York (DTC).
 Beneficial interests in the notes will be shown on, and transfers will be effected only through, records maintained by DTC and its direct and indirect participants.
 Such interests may not be exchanged for definitive securities, except in limited circumstances.
 Trading The notes will not be listed on any securities exchange or included in any quotation system.